 Although, you can determine how big it will get by the size of the puppy’s feet.
 If the puppy’s feet is larger than the body, the puppy will be larger when it is fully grown.

 Temperament, behavior, and Personality

 Like said before, the behavioral traits of the Mongrel is unpredictable.
-It might have a mild temperament or might have aggression and anger.
-Although they will be of mixed of everything, which is one good point.
+It might have a mild temperament or might have aggression but they will be of mixed of everything, which is one good point.

 They might possess a huge hunting instinct or herding instinct.
 Also, they might be good at swimming and retrieving.
 Your Mongrel can be extremely energetic or way too lazy.